Shield volcano: Structure

 Shield volcanoes feature a gentle (usually 2° to 3°) slope that gradually steepens with elevation (reaching approximately 10°) before flattening near the summit, forming an overall upwardly convex shape.
+These slope characteristics have a correlation with age of the forming lava, with in the case of the Hawaiian chain, steepness increasing with age, as later lavas tend to be more alkali so are more viscous, with thicker flows, that travel less distance from the summit vents.
 In height they are typically about one twentieth their width.
 Although the general form of a "typical" shield volcano varies little worldwide, there are regional differences in their size and morphological characteristics.
 Typical shield volcanoes found in California and Oregon measure 3 to 4 mi in diameter and 1500 to 2000 ft in height, while shield volcanoes in the central Mexican Michoacán–Guanajuato volcanic field average 340 m in height and 4100 m in width, with an average slope angle of 9.4° and an average volume of 1.7 km3.

 Rift zones are a prevalent feature on shield volcanoes that is rare on other volcanic types.
 The large, decentralized shape of Hawaiian volcanoes as compared to their smaller, symmetrical Icelandic cousins can be attributed to rift eruptions.
 Fissure venting is common in Hawaiʻi; most Hawaiian eruptions begin with a so-called "wall of fire" along a major fissure line before centralizing to a small number of points.
 This accounts for their asymmetrical shape, whereas Icelandic volcanoes follow a pattern of central eruptions dominated by summit calderas, causing the lava to be more evenly distributed or symmetrical.